garethdown44/payment-initiation-api-spec/README.md

 # payment-initiation-api-spec

+# Version
+This is version v1.1
+A Minor Release

 # Usage
 ```npm run start```  builds the project and runs a local webserver on http://localhost:8080/ serving the swagger spec using the spectacles-docs format